superjcd/fst2/README.rst

 and set a correct delimiter in the configs.yml. fst now only support data file with .txt extension for name entity recognition, see details for other tasks in the official documentation under ``Usage`` section.
 And you can download a small sample of data from ``example_datas`` under the root of this repo.

+* pretrained_model: Holding pretrainned_model(In default fst will load model from pretrained_model directory
-* pretrained_model: Holding pretrainned_model, the directory will looks like below:
+, but you can also change the value of ``model_name_or_path`` in configs.yml to the pretrained model names provided by  `huggingface <https://huggingface.co/transformers/pretrained_models.html>`__), the directory will looks like below:
 ::

     pretrained_model